textures1245/md-collection/Go Lectures/Concept/Error  Handling.md

 }
 ```

-- **Custom Error**
+## **Custom Error**
+#Custom-Error

-	- Create custom Error with type structor and for custom handling and usage repeating.
+Create custom Error with type structor and for custom handling and usage repeating.
 ```go
 package main